-All genera, and nearly all of the species in this volume, are illustrated.
+All genera and approximately 30 percent of the species in this volume are illustrated.
+Illustration panels have been enlarged for this and subsequent volumes in the series.
 The illustrations may show diagnostic traits or complex structures.
 Most illustrations have been drawn from herbarium specimens selected by the authors.
 In some cases living material or photographs have been used.
 Data on specimens that were used and parts that were illustrated have been recorded.
 This information, together with the archivally preserved original drawings, is deposited in the Missouri Botanical Garden Library and is available for scholarly study.